 Maureen Doyle, Ph.D., Department Chair

-The MSCS program is administered by the Department of Computer Science, located in GH 400.
-For additional information visit nku.edu/academics/informatics/programs/graduate/mscs.html or contact Dr. Wei Hao, MSCS director, at (859) 572-5659 or email@example.com.
+The MSCIT program is administered by the Department of Computer Science, located in 400 Griffin Hall.
+For additional information visit mscit.nku.edu, call or e-mail Dr. Traian Marius Truta, MSCIT Graduate Program Director, at 859- 572-7551 or firstname.lastname@example.org.

-Students with a bachelor’s degree who have a GPA below 3.0 but above 2.6: Please contact the MSCS Program Director to be considered for regular admission.
-You will be asked to submit additional evidence of your potential for being successful in the MSCS program that is judged satisfactory by the MSCS Admission Committee.
-Such evidence may include: previous graduate degree from a regionally accredited institution, graduate work at a regionally accredited institution with a GPA of 3.0 or above, work experience in computer science field, GRE or GMAT scores, up to two letters of recommendation, and/or professional certifications.
+- Students with undergraduate GPA below 3.0 but above 2.5: Please contact the MSCIT Program Director to be considered for regular admission.
+You will be asked to submit additional evidence of your potential in the MSCIT program that is judged satisfactory by the MSCIT Admission Committee.
+Such evidence may include: previous graduate degree from a regionally accredited institution, graduate work at a regionally accredited institution with a GPA of 3.0 or above, work experience in IT field, GRE or GMAT scores, up to two letters of recommendation, and/or professional certifications.

-A student who is unable to provide one of the required admissions documents prior to the start of classes, under certain restrictions, may be granted provisional admission by the MSCS Admissions Committee.
+A student who is unable to provide one of the required admissions documents prior to the start of classes or who do not satisfy one or more of the regular admission requirements, under certain restrictions, may be granted provisional admission by the MSCIT Admission Committee.

-Students can apply online at http://apply.nku.edu.
-All transcripts, GRE score reports and optional resume should be sent to Northern Kentucky University, Office of Graduate Education, 1 Nunn Drive, Highland Heights, KY 41099.
+Students should submit applications and direct all transcripts and GRE score reports to Northern Kentucky University, Office of Graduate Education, AC 302, Nunn Drive, Highland Heights, KY 41099.
 Deadlines for receipt of materials are: August 1 for fall semester, December 1 for spring semester, and May 1 for summer session.
+The deadlines for international students are June 1 for fall semester and October 1 for spring semester.
 All applicants with transcripts from outside the U.S. must have those transcripts evaluated course by course by an approved foreign education evaluation service.
 These must be submitted along with original or certified copies of the transcripts.